 Ohio Craft Museum, Columbus near Grandview

 The Ohio Craft Museum is a program of Ohio Designer Craftsmen, presenting five major exhibitions each year, plus exhibits and a rotating display of the permanent collection.
-The museum houses the Craft Research Library and offers educational workshops and events for all ages and levels of experience.
+The museum offers educational workshops and events for all ages and levels of experience, as well as occasional free family workshops.
 Hours are Monday through Friday, 10 a.m. – 5 p.m.; Saturday and Sundays 1 – 4 p.m.
-Admission to the Ohio Craft Museum is free; programming requires registration fees.
+Admission to the Ohio Craft Museum is free; most programming requires registration fees.

 Cultural Arts Center, Downtown Columbus